Gopher tortoise: Human predation

-Now protected in most locales, the gopher tortoise was once eaten widely in the southern United States.
+Now protected in most locales, the gopher tortoise was once eaten widely in the Southern United States.

-Tortoises are subjected to predation by other animals, including by humans.
+Tortoises are subjected to predation by other animals, including humans.
 People have eaten gopher tortoises for thousands of years.
-During the Great Depression, the gopher tortoise was known as the "Hoover Chicken" because they were eaten by poor people out of work.
-Some people see gopher tortoise meat as a delicacy, or as simply a free source of meat.
-Although it is now illegal to hunt gopher tortoises or possess their meat or shells, illegal hunting was still taking place as of 2008 at an unsustainable rate, with some colonies being driven to extinction.
+During the Great Depression, the gopher tortoise was known as the "Hoover chicken" because they were eaten by poor people out of work.
+Some people see gopher tortoise meat as a delicacy or as simply a free source of meat.
+Although hunting gopher tortoises or possess their meat or shells is now illegal, hunting was still taking place as of 2008 at an unsustainable rate, with some colonies being driven to extirpation.
 In 2006, police uncovered "five pounds of tortoise meat in [a] man's refrigerator" after they spotted empty tortoise shells along a highway in Florida.
-In nineteen counties in Alabama, as of 2007 tortoise was listed as "game species", though one with "no open season".
+In 19 counties in Alabama, as of 2007 tortoise was listed as "game species", though one with "no open season".

 Gopher tortoises have been kept as pets, preventing them from reproducing in their local populations.
-Captured gopher tortoises could be raced in tortoise races, but this practice was banned in Florida in 1989.
-Moving a tortoise can lead to harmful consequences to the environment from which it came, because the tortoise is often not returned to the same place where it was found.
-Also, as tortoise racing involves several tortoises in close proximity to one another, diseases can easily spread from one tortoise to another.
+Captured gopher tortoises had been raced in tortoise races, but this practice was banned in Florida in 1989.
+Moving a tortoise can lead to harmful consequences to the environment from which it came, because the tortoise is often not returned to where it was found.
+Also, as tortoise racing involves several tortoises in close proximity to one another, diseases can easily spread.
 If an infected captive tortoise is then returned to the environment, other tortoises may be infected.

 Climate change

 Climate change poses another challenge for the gopher tortoise through alteration of habitat, but they are adapting by way of natural selection.
-According to the Florida Fish and Wildlife Conservation Commission, rising temperature and change in rainfall patterns may increase the numbers of invasive species which if more adapted to these environmental changes could drive out native plants essential for tortoise's diet.
+According to the FFWC, rising temperatures and changes in rainfall patterns may increase the numbers of invasive species, which, if are more adapted to these environmental changes, could drive out native plants essential for tortoise's diet.
 Invasive species can cause habitat fragmentation and increase stress to gopher tortoises and other native animals.
 Warmer temperatures cause sea level to rise and more extreme weather to occur.
-Extreme periods of rainfall and drought will cause fewer lands to become available.
-There will also be an increase or decrease in water availability.
-One meter rise in sea level leads to loss of 20% of existing conservation lands and 30% of the natural habitats.
-However, based on current sea level rise, a one-meter rise in ocean levels would occur only after the passage of several centuries.
-As the sea level rises, it will move storms closer to land and affect both coastal and marine environments.
+Extreme periods of rainfall and drought can cause fewer areas to become available.
+Also, increases or decreases in water availability can occur.
+A 1-meter rise in sea level leads to loss of 20% of existing conservation lands and 30% of the natural habitats.
+Based on current sea level rise, though, a 1-meter rise in ocean levels would occur only after several centuries.
+Rising sea level moves storms affects both coastal and marine environments.
 Species may move inland as less land is accessible.
 This can increase the spread of diseases or disrupt food cycles and reproduction.